jkillingsworth/jkillingsworth.com/README.md

       jekyll serve

+  To access the site from another device:

+      jekyll serve --host 0.0.0.0

-* Build and host a site with incremental rebuild:
+  To use incremental rebuild:

       jekyll serve --incremental